Stinging Seaweed Disease

 Shower or bathe with lots of soap and water promptly after swimming.
 Thoroughly wash swimsuits, towels, and any associated swim gear to get rid of any attached algae.

 Lyngbya dermatitis is an irritant contact dermatitis.
-Lyngbya is a Blue green alga lives in depth down to 100ft.
-The alga often clump up in to hairy mat-like masses, often called “mermaid hair” of “fireweed”, along the ocean floor and can be blown to areas with swimmers by strong current and/or wind.
+Lyngbya is a Blue green alga lives in depths down to 100ft.
+The algae often clumps up into into hairy mat-like masses, often called “mermaid hair” or “fireweed”.
+The clumps aggregate along the ocean floor and can be blown to areas with swimmers by strong current and/or wind.
 Histopathological examination of lesions may show dermatitis with infiltrates of lymphocytes and eosinophils, and some neutrophils.
 By direct contact with Lyngbya, dermatitis, ocular and respiratory tract irritation has been observed.
 When lyngbya was ingested, oral and intestinal irritation, edema, and cellular damages may be developed.
 Differential diagnosis includes Swimmer’s itch, and several types of cnidarian dermatitis.
 Type of water and location of the symptoms on the skin may be able to differentiate from other dermatitis.